Trump calls Manning 'ungrateful TRAITOR'

 Manning, a transgender woman, was serving a 35-year sentence at Fort Leavenworth, having been convicted of stealing and disseminating 750,000 pages of documents and videos to WikiLeaks.
 But she was stationed at an all-male Army prison in eastern Kansas, despite her request to transfer to a civilian prison.

 Chase Strangio, an attorney for the American Civil Liberties Union, which represented Manning, said he was "relieved and thankful" Obama commuted her sentence, and Amnesty International also cheered news of Manning's commutation.
-Obama's White House released statement last week saying her prison sentence is set to expire on May 17.
+Obama's White House released a statement last week saying her prison sentence is set to expire on May 17.

 Trump was harshly critical of government leaks during his presidential campaign, even as he repeatedly praised WikiLeaks for disseminating damaging documents that were stolen from the rival campaign of Hillary Clinton.
 In response to the news that Manning had been pardoned during Obama's final week, White House press secretary Sean Spicer told reporters that Trump was "troubled" by the commutation.